notionmusic/presets/Documentation/Plug-in Presets.md

 Using the presets
 ----------------
 On launching, Notion will check the two preset locations above, and add any Presets it finds to Score Setup.
-Look under VST Presets>Your Preset Name
+Look under VST Presets>Your Preset Name in Score Setup.

 Select the instrument, and Notion will add it to the score.